Turelk/FasTaunts/README.md

 FasTaunts is a Garry's mod addon, allowing fast chatting by using `math.random()` and `.json` files,

-and at the same time it is simple lightweight addon.
+which allows it to be simple lightweight addon.

 [Demonstration Video](https://www.youtube.com/watch?v=79AUJ7hTk8w&ab_channel=Turelk)